How long have you owned the Last

 Jackman, we have a line of site to a cell tower at The Last Resort, and

-most cell phones--including Internet access with smart phones and air
+some cell phones--including Internet access with smart phones and air

 cards--work well from the camps.
 Verizon & US Cellular seem to work best.